-SHRA held public meetings beginning in February to receive input from the public, the Sacramento Housing and Redevelopment Commission (SHRC) and the City Council.
-In February, workshops held reviewed CDBG objectives, eligibility requirements, 2023 entitlement estimates for CDBG, HOME, ESG and HOPWA and estimated allocations by funding activity (Infrastructure, Housing, Public Service and Planning and Administration), examples of funded projects, and Action Plan preparation and adoption schedule.
-The SHRC workshop occurred on February 15, 2022.
-Once the list of draft projects was identified, this was presented to the City Council on June 14, 2022 for review and comment.

-The public hearing will be held before the Sacramento Housing and Redevelopment Commission (SHRC) on October 5, 2022 and subsequent final approval by the City Council on October 11, 2022.
+For the 2024 Action plan, SHRA held public meetings beginning in February to receive input from the public, the Sacramento Housing and Redevelopment Commission (SHRC) and the City Council.
+In February, workshops were held to review CDBG objectives, eligibility requirements, 2024 entitlement estimates for CDBG, HOME, ESG and HOPWA and estimated allocations by funding activity (Infrastructure, Housing, Public Service and Planning and Administration), provide examples of funded projects, and Action Plan preparation and adoption schedule.
+The SHRC workshop occurred on February 1, 2023, and the first City Council workshop occurred on February 21, 2023.
+Once the list of draft projects was identified, this was presented to the City Council at a second workshop on May 9, 2023 for review and comment.
+The public hearing will be held before the Sacramento Housing and Redevelopment Commission (SHRC) on September 20, 2023 and subsequent final approval by the City Council will occur on October 10, 2023.
+The public hearing was promoted through the SHRA website, Sacramento Bee, Sacramento Observer, and the Latino Times (Translated into Spanish).
+The 30-day public comment period will be August 21, 2023 to September 20, 2023.
+The public has the opportunity to submit comments during the 30-day public comment period or at the public hearing or final City Council meeting.